vitalivolchenkodp2409/distribution-form-1/readme.md

 ## Installation
 1. Install Docker on any OS (Windows, Mac, Ubuntu, etc)

-2. Inside this directory, with root priviliedges "docker build . -t distribution";
+2. Inside this directory, with root priviledges "docker build . -t distribution";

 3. Run ./console.sh to access this docker container's Ubuntu 16.04 console with everything installed.
+Run ./installInsideDocker.sh.
+This has minimal interaction, the only interaction is creating mysql database.
+You should set the root password to "y78tyutftret".

+4. Your website will run on localhost:8000.
+Go to localhost:8000/phpmyadmin and use password "y78tyutftret".
+Create a database called "msf" with collection "utf8_unicode_ci".

-Your website will run on localhost:8000.
-Any files in this directory (that is, any files you edit from the Github clone, even on Windows) should immediately update in the docker's /var/www/laravel folder.
+5. Any files in the cloned repo's ./laravel/ directory (that is, any files you edit from the Github clone, even on Windows) should immediately update in the docker's /var/www/laravel folder.
 Changes to any other file inside the docker will be lost at rebuild.

-4. Run /distribution-form/fixMysql.sh to fix the Mysql database? currently doesnt work.

 ## Adding SSL